mrmekon/snitch-el/README.md

 arrival, upon a final decision, or both.
 The hooks can change snitch’s final decision.

-Hook functions take a single argument, the event object:
+Hook functions take two arguments, the type and the event object:

-  (defun snitch-hook (event))
+  (defun snitch-hook (type event))

+TYPE is one of `snitch-hook-types', and corresponds with the names of the hook lists.
+This argument is provided so you can define one function which can be used in several hooks.

+EVENT is an eieio object defined by ‘snitch-network-entry’ or ‘snitch-process-entry’, and inheriting from ‘snitch-source’.

 Hooks should return t to allow snitch to continue processing as it would have, or return nil to reverse snitch’s decision.
 For hooks